udoprog/pusher/README.md

 Before the update, the command "build now" is executed.

-This will create a tar file in *{root}/.archive/core-local-1.0* that is ready to be sent to the server.
+This will create a tar file in *{root}/.archive/core-local-1.0* that contains the following.

+ * deploy.zip *downloaded from* "file://{root}/module/build/deploy.zip"
+ * resource.txt *downloaded from* "sftp://resources.dev.local/usr/local/share/resource.txt"
+ * index.html *downloaded from* "https://example.com/"

+*Note: even local file copies are called "downloads" since handle types are not distinguished.*

 **Deploy**